 What Is Art For?

 This is a question that’s more than just difficult to answer.
 But surely it’s still worth asking.
-Maybe in a time of spectacle, certain quiet voices can follow an unexpected trajectory.
-And Takigawa is not the only photographer trying to raise awareness about the horrendous toll on sea birds.
+Maybe in a time of spectacle, certain quiet voices can take one on an unexpected journey - and Takigawa is not the only photographer trying to raise awareness about the brutal toll of plastic waste on sea birds.

-It’s not a bad phrase to bring up in the context of Gail Enns’ exhibit.
-Looking at the work of these artists, it’s easy to imagine some kind of common, if unseen, ground from which the work of these artists emerges.
+It’s not a bad phrase to bring up in the context of Enns’ exhibit.
+Looking at the work of these artists, it’s easy to imagine some kind of common, if unseen, ground from which the work emerges.
 How exactly this is identified is another question.
 And today, where can such quiet voices be found and heard?

 After the exhibit, Jerry Takigawa wrote, “It was the comment of one visitor that brought the whole purpose of the exhibition into sharp focus.
 A middle-aged Japanese woman was quietly crying in the presence of the artwork.
-[Gail] Enns approached her and asked if she was okay.
+Gail approached her and asked if she was okay.
 The woman said she felt that this was the most healing exhibit she had ever seen—in either Japan or America.”

 The artists: Sharron Antholt.
 Rob Bernard.
 Laurel Farrin.
 Mary Annella Frank.
 Tamiko Kawata.
 Grace Munakata.
 Tom Nakashima.
 Lisa Soloman.
 Masako Takahashi.
 Jerry Takigawa.
 Mark Tanous.
 Sandy Yagyu.
 Tom Graves.